kopijunkie/css-js-timeline/README.md

 Timeline chart made with CSS and JavaScript

 <p>
-    An update/refresh of a timeline chart I made back in 2010 using just HTML and CSS to lay it out as part of one of my assignments for my Web Technologies module at the University of Bristol (the original is viewable <a href="http://kopijunkie.net/demo-site/spotlight.html" title="Demo Site - Pure CSS Timeline" target="_blank">here</a>).
+    A 2013 update/refresh of a timeline chart I made back in 2010 using just HTML and CSS to lay it out as part of one of my assignments for my Web Technologies module at the University of Bristol (the original is viewable <a href="http://kopijunkie.net/demo-site/spotlight.html" title="Demo Site - Pure CSS Timeline" target="_blank">here</a>).
 Mach 2, if you'd like.
-After 2+ years working as a Front End Web Developer, I decided it's time to see how it can be improved on now that I have more experience working with CSS, HTML and especially JavaScript under my belt.
+I decided it's time to see how it can be improved on now that I have more experience working with CSS, HTML and especially JavaScript under my belt.
 </p>
 <p>
     One key difference is that I have now put all the band data into a JSON file that is parsed using JavaScript (I'd do it in vanilla JS, but some things are just much easier and less verbose code wise with jQuery, e.g. selecting an element by ID).
 When I first did this, the data was all held in the HTML itself.